Sunny With a High Near 70

 Today

 Sunny, with a high near 70.
-Calm wind becoming west 5 to 7 mph in the afternoon.
+Breezy, with a southwest wind 6 to 11 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 25 mph.

 Tonight

-Mostly clear, with a low around 39.
-Breezy, with a southwest wind 7 to 15 mph, with gusts as high as 23 mph.
+Mostly clear, with a low around 40.
+Breezy, with a west southwest wind 8 to 17 mph, with gusts as high as 26 mph.

 Tuesday

 Mostly sunny, with a high near 64.
-Breezy, with a west wind 7 to 12 mph increasing to 19 to 24 mph in the afternoon.
-Winds could gust as high as 37 mph.
+Windy, with a west wind 13 to 18 mph increasing to 23 to 28 mph in the afternoon.
+Winds could gust as high as 41 mph.

 Tuesday Night

-Mostly clear, with a low around 32.
-Breezy, with a west northwest wind 15 to 20 mph decreasing to 7 to 12 mph after midnight.
-Winds could gust as high as 30 mph.
+Mostly clear, with a low around 33.
+Breezy, with a west southwest wind 16 to 21 mph decreasing to 7 to 12 mph after midnight.
+Winds could gust as high as 31 mph.

 Wednesday